pymontecarlo/pymontecarlo/docs/tutorial-python.rst

 The options are defined by the class
 :class:`Options <pymontecarlo.options.options.Options>`.
 It contains all the parameters necessary to run a simulation.
-The parameters are grouped into four categories: program, beam, sample and analyses.
+The parameters are grouped into four categories:
+:ref:`program <tutorial-options-program>`,
+:ref:`beam <tutorial-options-beam>`,
+:ref:`sample <tutorial-options-sample>` and
+:ref:`analyses <tutorial-options-analyses>`.

+The beam, sample and analyses are independent of Monte Carlo programs.
+In other words, the same sample definition can be used for different Monte Carlo programs.
+For a given :class:`Options <pymontecarlo.options.options.Options>` instance,
+only the program needs to change to run the same simulation with different Monte Carlo programs.
+That being said not all beam, sample and analyses are supported by all Monte Carlo programs.
+Supported parameters for each Monte Carlo program are listed in the :ref:`supported options <supported-options>` page.

+.. _tutorial-options-program:

 Program
 -------